Kristersson Urges Caution After Uppsala Triple Murder

 The Forum Square in Uppsala was full of people of all ages.
 The atmosphere was subdued.

-Three people fell prey to the brutal violence that has long held our country in a merciless grip.
-The brutal violence that time and again shows that the battle against those who threaten and kill is not yet won, says Kristersson.
+Three people fell prey to the brutal violence that has held our country in a ruthless grip for so long.
+The brutal violence that time and again demonstrates that the struggle against those who threaten and kill is not yet won, says Kristersson.

 My and the whole of Sweden's thoughts are with the victims and with their families and friends.